dwavesystems/demos/README.rst

   eval $(pysmt-install --env)
   python demo.py

-The :code:`--verbose` option will display the status (valid/fault) for each minimum fault diagnosis.
+The :code:`--verbose` option will display the status (valid/fault) of each component for each minimum fault diagnosis.

 Running the Demo with the QPU
 -----------------------------